mbientlab/MetaWear-SDK-Cpp/cppdocs/source/macro.rst

 Macro
 =====
 The on-board flash memory can also be used to store MetaWear commands instead of sensor data.

+A good example of this feature is to change the name of a device permanently so that is does not advertise as MetaWear.

 Recorded commands can be executed any time after being programmed with the functions in `macro.h <https://mbientlab.com/docs/metawear/cpp/0/macro_8h.html>`_ header file.

 Recording Commands